-As it enters its fourth decade, the Center for Bioethics & Health Law is thriving with a new lecuture series in the medical humanities, ethics conferences each fall and spring term, and a growing number of collaborations and consultations with reserachers across the University.
+As it enters its fourth decade, the Center for Bioethics & Health Law is thriving with a lecture series in the medical humanities, ethics conferences each fall and spring term, and a growing number of collaborations and consultations with researchers across the University, including an initiative with Pitt Research to create a conversation on campus about the ethics and social implications of research conducted on campus.

 Research.
 Faculty from the Center and Law & Psychiatry pioneered interdisciplinary research—empirical and conceptual—on foundational bioethical concerns: informed consent, competence assessment, confidentiality, research ethics, and the right to die.
 Today, the “right to die,” initially the logical extension of a right to refuse medical intervention, has evolved toward consideration of assistance in dying.
 Our attention to ethical issues in research is today more focused on specific domains of research (genetics, neuroscience, community-based participatory research) and on questions demanding more nuanced analysis than either aspirational guidance documents or federal regulations can supply.